Why should I choose an Executive MBA?

 How many days will I need to take out of the office to complete the Executive MBA?

-You will need 28 working days and 14 weekends, in total 56 days over 18 months, from April 2017 to June 2018.
+You will need 28 working days and 15 weekends, from April 2017 to June 2018.
 During the last three months, you will work on your business project therefore on-site presence is not required.

 Is it possible to attend the Executive MBA while living outside Switzerland?